brekk/mad-notes/notes/How-To Guides/03 - The March of IDEs.md

 ```

 You can change this by changing the code, or you can change this by learning more about Madlib!
+### Challenge:

+In order to test our understanding and comprehension of what we've learned in this guide, here's a small challenge:
+### Solution:

+See a possible solution to the challenge

 ## Summary
 - Setting up an [[03 - The March of IDEs#Integrated Development Environment (IDE)|IDE]]
 - Creating a [[03 - The March of IDEs#The new new|new Madlib project]] using `madlib new`